 Is your child is having more difficulty managing their emotions than other children the same age or are you struggling with how to deal with challenging behaviours?
 OT can help work out what might be causing big reactions and identify strategies you can use to help reduce problem behaviour.
 Many parents are already using good strategies and benefit from knowing what to keep doing as well as a few new ideas.
 Big emotions and behaviours don’t stop overnight but stress can be significantly reduced when parents are empowered with the understanding of WHY the child is struggling to self regulate.
-I use the Zones of Regulation program to teach children about their emotions and to learn about tools they can use to help themselves.

 If you have noticed that your preschool or school-aged child doesn’t know what hand they prefer, is not able to hold a pencil properly, can’t draw basic shapes or is not attempting to write their name, then it is a good idea to see an OT to get a few pointers on how to help.
 If your child starts Prep without the basic skills for readiness to learn to write, they may struggle at school and disengage from learning.
 It is important to seek advice before your child starts school.
 An OT assessment will also check out how your child is progressing with scissor skills and other fine motor tasks such as using eating utensils, tying shoelaces or managing buttons.

 Some children experience difficulty with learning to use the toilet and there may be different reasons behind this.
 An OT assessment can help to work out what the underlying problem is and how to work towards toileting independence.